T-BILL MARKET Loading market data...

 • trying to understand current short-term Treasury rates

-• planning reserve cash for taxes, purchases, or business needs
+• planning reserve cash for taxes, purchases, payroll, or business needs

 • learning how a Treasury ladder works